Registry

 Use a Private Registry

-After you've created a registry auth successfully, you can use it to access your private images for workloads creation.
+After you create a registry auth successfully, you can use it to access your private images for workload creation.

-Take Dev Pod and a docker hub registry as an example, navigate to the pod creation page, and in the Container configuration section, select custom image.
+For example, to use a Dev Pod with a Docker Hub registry, navigate to the pod creation page, and in the Container configuration section, select custom image.
 Input the image address in the Image field, and select the registry auth you created in the Private image registry auth field.

 With these configurations, you can launch your Dev Pod with a private image.